ENGRC Waitlist Information

 FAQ

-1. How do I add myself to a wait list?
+1. How do I add myself to a waitlist?

 Using that waitlist, the Engineering Communications Program will assign places on the waitlist as follows, during drop/add periods: